Kong/docs.konghq.com/app/_hub/kong-inc/kafka-upstream/index.md

 Known limitations:

 1. There is no support for TLS.
-2. There is no support for Authentication.
+2. There is no support for authentication.
 3. There is no support for message compression.
 4. The message format is not customizable.

 ## Quickstart

-The following guidelines assume that both `Kong` has been installed and that `Kafka Upstream` has been enabled.
+The following guidelines assume that {{site.base_gateway}} is installed and the Kafka Upstream plugin is enabled.

-1. Create a `kong-upstream` topic in your `Kafka` cluster:
+1. Create a `kong-upstream` topic in your Kafka cluster:

     ```
     ${KAFKA_HOME}/bin/kafka-topics.sh --create \